 The United States.
 The Fulbright Program in Thailand is a bi-national program for academic exchanges between Thailand and the United States.

 Yes.
-We recently changed the program name to "Fulbright Thai Graduate Scholarship" to reflect the nature of scholarships which provide funding for both masters and doctoral degrees.
+We changed the program name to "Fulbright Thai Graduate Scholarship" to reflect the nature of scholarships which provide funding for both masters and doctoral degrees.

 January – early April of each year.